-All parties in the physical and contractual gas supply chain are inter-dependent.
+All parties in the physical and contractual gas supply chain are interdependent to some extent.
 For example, gas wholesalers and retailers rely on service providers in the physical supply chain.
-This document describes the actions each party takes to manage gas quality and meet its legal obligations.
+This protocol describes the actions each party in the gas market will take to manage gas quality and meet its legal obligations.

-The performance of parties in the physical supply chain can also affect large numbers of consumers, and gas quality incidents can potentially cause severe economic harm.
+The performance of parties in the physical supply chain can also affect large numbers of end-users, and gas quality incidents can potentially cause severe economic harm.
 Information about gas quality can give assurance that gas quality is being effectively managed.
 The open and effective handling and reporting of gas quality exceptions and incidents, and the availability of information is therefore important to stakeholder confidence.
-This document sets out how possible incidents will be handled and where information about gas quality can be found.
+This protocol sets out how possible incidents will be handled and where information about gas quality can be found.

-Governance of this document
+Governance of this protocol

-Gas Industry Co is responsible for keeping this document up to date.
+Gas Industry Co is responsible for keeping this protocol up to date.